 Red Wine-Poached Rhubarb Recipe

 A couple of years ago, I was invited to do a demonstration at the Greenmarket in New York City.
-I jumped on the chance, since I love that market, but as the date closed in, I got a message informing me that they didn’t have a kitchen…although they did have a single-burner hot plate.
+I jumped on the chance since I love any and all farmers’ markets, but as the date closed in, I got a message informing me that they didn’t have a kitchen.
+But they did have a single-burner hot plate.
+Could I make a dessert on that with something from the market?
+Challenge accepted!

-Being early spring, aside from counting on a stove, I was also counting on plenty of berries, like we had in California.
-But they also informed me that there may only be a couple of baskets of those—if I was lucky.
-And knowing how people tend to gravitate unnaturally towards free samples, I didn’t think two baskets would be enough.
-Heck, I’d probably eat both of them myself while getting set up.
+Being early spring, aside from counting on a stove, I was also counting on their being berries, as we were having in France.
+But they also informed me that there may only be a couple of baskets of those—if I was lucky enough to nab one.
+Knowing how people at markets in the U.S. tend to hover unnaturally towards free samples, which is quite possibly they don’t offer samples at markets in Paris.
+However, there was rhubarb.
+Could I make something with that?

-I’m not going to spend my time explaining how if you don’t like rhubarb, you should try this recipe.
-Because to me, there’s nothing more annoying than someone trying to convince me to try something that I already know that I don’t like.
-But if you’re part of the “in crowd” of cool, sophisticated people who know and appreciate really good foods, like rhubarb, this recipe is a winner.
+Fortunately I remembered a recipe from my friend Susan Loomis for Red Wine-Poached Rhubarb, which is easily made in a saucepan on the stovetop—or hot plate, which I adapted for circumstances in New York.
+I’m not going to spend my time right now explaining how if you don’t like rhubarb, you should try this recipe.
+Because to me, there’s nothing more irksome than someone trying to convince me to try something that I know that I don’t like.
+But if you’re part of the “in crowd” of cool, sophisticated, highly-intelligent people who know and appreciate rhubarb, this recipe is a winner : )

-Aside from it’s ease of preparation, this recipe has just a few ingredients and can be prepared with just five or six stalks of rhubarb, like the gorgeous stalks I picked up at my market last week, along with some leftover red wine.
+Aside from it’s ease of preparation, this recipe has just a few ingredients and can be prepared with just five or six stalks of rhubarb, along with some leftover red wine.
 (Rosé would probably work, although for some reason, I never seem to have any of that leftover.)
-It also has the added advantage of being a dessert that benefits from being prepared in advance, and letting rhubarb steep in the wine reduction for a
+It also has the added advantage of being a dessert that benefits from being prepared in advance and letting rhubarb steep in the wine reduction for a few leisurely hours.
+That gives time for the juices to thicken nicely, or you can let it sit overnight.

 Rhubarb-Related Links and Recipes: